konveyor/move2kube-website/docs/tutorials/ui-workflow.md

 1. Install [Docker](https://www.docker.com/get-started).

-1. Download [language-platforms.zip](https://github.com/konveyor/move2kube-demos/raw/main/samples/language-platforms.zip) which we will be using for this tutorial.
-The language-platforms.zip file has a combination of multiple applications in different languages (Java, Go, Python, Ruby, etc.) which needs to be containerized and then put into Kubernetes.
+1. We will use [language-platforms](https://github.com/konveyor/move2kube-demos/raw/main/samples/language-platforms) sample.
+The language-platforms file has a combination of multiple applications in different languages (Java, Go, Python, Ruby, etc.) which needs to be containerized and then put into Kubernetes.

 ## Steps to use the UI to do a transformation

+1. Download the language platforms sample as a zip.
+    ```console
+    $ curl https://move2kube.konveyor.io/scripts/download.sh | bash -s -- -d samples/language-platforms -r move2kube-demos -z
+    ```

 1. Do a `docker run --rm -it -p 8080:8080 quay.io/konveyor/move2kube-ui`.
     ```console